Sonic After the Sequel: Plot

 At the end of Sonic the Hedgehog 2, Sonic and Tails fly over the ocean in Tails' biplane, the Tornado, after defeating Doctor Eggman.
 Beginning from this point, After the Sequel depicts Sonic and Tails noticing a forested island and deciding to make a landing and explore.
 After completing the first zone, Sonic finds a robot resembling Tails—a trap sprung by Eggman.
-The robot ensnares Sonic in a force field, while Eggman steals Sonic's Chaos Emeralds.
+The robot ensnares Sonic in a force field while Eggman steals Sonic's Chaos Emeralds.
 Sonic escapes and sets out with Tails to recover the Emeralds.

 The two travel through more zones and fight Eggman at the end of each one.
 They follow Eggman to a forest, where he leads a massive logging operation.
 Together with Mighty the Armadillo, they destroy his machinery and stop the operation.
 They continue through the forest and find ghosts that frighten Tails.
 Destroying one of Eggman's robots lets Sonic see its internal architecture, including a screen that shows Eggman's plans to create an empire and drop a floating island into the sea.

 In Parhelion Peak, the game's snow zone, Sonic and Tails notice a feather float down from the sky.
 They board another of Eggman's airships and complete another zone, whereupon they find another feather.
 They trace the feathers to Eggman's bird-like robot, which is guarding the Emeralds.
 Sonic retrieves the Emeralds and uses them to become Super Sonic.
-He fights the robot, created by Eggman, as the game's final boss.
+He fights the robot as the game's final boss.
 After its defeat, Sonic and Tails fly aboard the Tornado once more—the segue into the events of Sonic the Hedgehog 3.